 “But my daughter is always smiling and laughing,” says Ashley.
 “It’s almost like she knows how tough things were and she’s determined to be happy now.”

 Dr. Karp Weighs In...

-And fathers are not immune to the effects of PPD — one Australian study found that in cases of “extremely small” premature babies (born at 30 weeks or less), dads had 11 times the depression risk, compared to fathers of full-term babies.
+Fathers are not immune to the effects of postpartum depression — one Australian study found that in cases of “extremely small” premature babies (born at 30 weeks or less), dads had 11 times the depression risk, compared to fathers of full-term babies.

 The top 3 causes of postpartum depression are: